ChristopherDavisUCI/UCI-Math-10-W22/_sources/Proj/ExtraTopics.md

 [Random forests](https://scikit-learn.org/stable/modules/ensemble.html#forests-of-randomized-trees).
 This is maybe the machine learning method I see most often in Kaggle competitions.

+## Clustering

+All the Machine Learning we did in Math 10 during Winter 2022 was *supervised learning*.
+One of the main examples of *unsupervised learning* is [clustering](https://scikit-learn.org/stable/modules/clustering.html), where the model divides the data into different clusters.

 ## Principal Component Analysis in scikit-learn

 ![faces with pca](../images/pca.png)

 [Principal component analysis](https://scikit-learn.org/stable/modules/decomposition.html#pca).
-We saw clustering as our only example of unsupervised learning.
 Another type of unsupervised learning is *dimensionality reduction*.
-PCA is a famous example.
+Principal Component Analysis (PCA) is a famous example, and it involves advanced linear algebra.
+The above image shows a visual example of the result of PCA.

 ## PyTorch extras

 * Try some other optimizers (especially `Adam`) or loss functions, or go into more details about the ones we used.
-(What is `momentum in stochastic gradient descent?
+(What is `momentum` in stochastic gradient descent?
 Why is it useful?
 How does Softmax work?
 How does Log Likelihood work?)
 * Instead of a fully connected neural network, like what we did in class, try to make a *convolutional* neural network.

 ## More Machine Learning options

 I don't know much about these, but some very popular tools in Machine learning include the following.
-(Just getting some of them to run in Deepnote could already be impressive, I haven't tried.)
+(Just getting some of them to run in Deepnote could already be impressive; I haven't tried, so I don't know how straighforward that is.)

 * [XGBoost](https://xgboost.readthedocs.io/en/stable/python/python_intro.html)
 * [LightGBM](https://lightgbm.readthedocs.io/en/latest/Python-Intro.html)